eneiromatos/the-home-depot-web-scraper/README.md

 ### Last Page
 Last result page from which to end extracting products, works with categories and keywords.
 ### Scrape all pages
-When set to ON the scraper crawls all the result pages, works with categories and keywords.
+When set to ON the scraper will crawl all the result pages, works with categories and keywords.

 ## Segmentation Options
 Options intended for products segmentation.